0x-xsh/overleaf-free-sync/README.md

 HOW TO USE:

--Define the scripts variables (Downloads Folder, zip file name, destination... etc)
+-Define the script's variables (Downloads Folder, zip file name, destination... etc)

 -Download your overleaf project and name it accordingly